trappitsch/PyThinking/README.md

 Pandas by now is the default package in python for handling and analyzing data.
 While often not required per se, it makes data and its analysis a lot easier.
 Pandas especially bring R-like data frames and other classes to python that are not natively available.
 For using pandas we will always import it in its default way:

     import pandas as pd

+### PyMC3

+A package for Bayesian data analysis in Python.
+Documentation available [here](https://docs.pymc.io/).
+They have a resource page as well that is used here (and referenced).

 ### seaborn
 Directly from their [website](https://seaborn.pydata.org/): "Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics."